UFFPedroBorges/hercules-docs/Supported-Platforms.md

 ## macOS

 The last version of macOS is a primary platform, assuming the latest version of Xcode is installed.
 The previous version is a supported platform.
-Older versions are supported.
+Older versions are unsupported.

 | System                  | Support Status | Primary platform until   | Supported until             |
 | ----------------------- | -------------- | ------------------------ | --------------------------- |